 Let’s put a bottom-line value on the impact loyalty programs have on member behaviors.
 Loyal consumers have a 306% higher lifetime value than those with no connection to your brand.
 Gas station loyalty programs have an especially powerful impact on consumer behavior, where spend can be 99% higher for members versus nonmembers.
 In a broader sense, 60% of companies’ loyalty members are spending two to three times more than non-members.

 Efficient Lines of Communication and Feedback

-There is a quantifiable value to connecting directly with your customers through a loyalty program.
-You have their full attention upon a platform where they are already engaging with your brand, and you can easily roll out product announcements, promotions, special offers, and various products and services.
+There is a measurable value to connecting directly with your customers through a loyalty program.
+You have their full attention upon a platform where they are already engaging with your brand.
+Allowing for you to easily roll out product announcements, promotions, special offers, and various products and services.
 You can also solicit direct feedback through the platform and collect crucial data necessary to adjust and improve your approach.

 Challenges Related to Loyalty Programs

 Increased traffic, increased spending, increased engagement, and a steady stream of actionable data.
 There is obvious value in attaching a loyalty program to your convenience store POS software.
 However, in order to leverage the most value from software integration, there are several factors to keep in mind as you craft and deploy your loyalty program.